 It is important to get your dog used to having a bath.
 Avoid bathing your dog too much as this can dry the skin out.
 A bath once every couple of months is plenty.
 Find a good quality shampoo made specifically for dogs.
 Washing under the tail is essential.
 Fecal matter can get trapped underneath and may make the skin sore.
 Baby wipes can also be used in between baths to remove fecal matter.

 Because of the structure of the face, special attention must be taken.
 The folds of skin on the face must be cleaned at least two to three times a week...sometimes daily depending on the dog.
 It is possible that an infection can occur between the folds if dirt filled with bacteria linger.
-Washing with dog soap and water on a cotton ball will do.
-You can also use baby wipes.
+You can use baby wipes to wipe out the folds.
 Be sure to dry the folds when done, so that moisture does not get trapped.
 If the skin appears irritated, apply Wrinkle Balm made by the Natural Dog Company.
 This works great!
-You can also use some medicated powder.
+You can also use Gold Bond medicated powder if the skin gets very inflamed.
 If your bulldog has a white face, tear stains may become a problem.
 There are several tear stain cleaners on the market.
-There are also supplemental powders that you mix with food that remove stains.
+There are also supplemental powders (Angel Eyes) that you mix with food that remove stains.